MaterializeInc/materialize/doc/user/content/quickstarts/apps.md

 The materialized views you have running allow multiple services and applications to access the latest analytic results with little effort from Materialize.

-Insert your credentials [here](https://materialize-embedded-analytics.vercel.app/) to explore your work powering an eCommerce's analytic dashboard!
+Authenticate using your credentials [here](https://materialize-embedded-analytics.vercel.app/) to explore your work powering an eCommerce's analytic dashboard!

 ## Recap